 - It could just be bad – This happens.
 Send it back

-Honestly, you can get by with a 32GB for just photos or a 64GB if you like to shoot video.
-The reason I wouldn’t go bigger than that is because you really should offload your camera and back up your data instead of leaving shots on your camera for weeks.
+Honestly, you can get by with 32GB for just photos or 64GB if you like to shoot video.
+The reason I wouldn’t go bigger than that is that you really should offload your camera and back up your data instead of leaving shots on your camera for weeks.
 Corruptions can happen and you can lose everything.
-This is why I like using smaller cards, it forces me to keep them cleared off on my run and gun cameras that I don’t backup regularly.
+This is why I like using smaller cards, it forces me to keep them cleared off on my run and gun cameras that I don’t back regularly.

 Best SD Memory Card Nikon D5600 | Bottom Line

-Since the Nikon D5600 has that slow bus speed with a 30MB/s bottleneck, it shouldn’t really matter too much which card you pick.
-For reliability and trust, I usually go with Sandisk, but I’ve never really had any problems with the cards I’ve tested above in Nikon cameras except for the Samsung Evo and the Sandisk Ultra, which are both extremely slow cards.
+Since the Nikon D5600 has that slow bus speed with a 30MB/s bottleneck, it shouldn’t matter too much which card you pick.
+For reliability and trust, I usually go with Sandisk or Kingston, but I’ve never really had any problems with the cards I’ve tested above in Nikon cameras except for the Samsung Evo and the Sandisk Ultra, which are both extremely slow cards and are no longer available in the SD format.